turnede0/pdlmaterial/introduction_to_FPGA/README.md

 ![Imgur](https://imgur.com/wwttGSc.png)

 ### Using Linux Terminal in Juypter Notebook in PYNQ
-Go back to Homepage.
+Go back to the Homepage.
 Initialize a new terminal by pressing New > Terminal.
 ![Imgur](https://imgur.com/NbkQppz.png)
 ![Imgur](https://imgur.com/vy7DCOa.png)
 ### Common Linux Command